USS Tawasa

 USS Tawasa (AT-92) was a Cherokee-class fleet tug constructed for the United States Navy during World War II.
 Her purpose was to aid ships, usually by towing, on the high seas or in combat or post-combat areas, plus "other duties as assigned."
-She served in the Pacific Ocean and had a very successful career marked by the winning of three battle stars during World War II, two during the Korean War, and seven campaign stars during the Vietnam crisis.
+She served in the Pacific Ocean and had a very successful career marked by the winning of three battle stars during World War II, two during the Korean War, and seven campaign stars during the Vietnam War.

 Tawasa was laid down on 22 June 1942 at Portland, Oregon, by the Commercial Iron Works; launched on 22 February 1943; sponsored by Mrs. Thomas F. Sullivan, mother of the five Sullivan brothers; and commissioned on 17 July 1943.

 World War II Pacific Theatre operations

 Tawasa held her shakedown cruise off the lower California coast in late August and returned to Portland.
 The tug steamed to San Pedro, California, in October and departed there on the 20th for Hawaii, towing two fuel oil barges.
 She arrived at Pearl Harbor on 4 November and was assigned to Service Force, Pacific Fleet.
 The next day, the tug headed for the Ellice Islands and arrived at Funafuti on the 20th.